dpnm-ni/ni-anomaly-detection/README.md

 ## Release information
 * Release 1 - Detecting the VNFs' resource overload and SLO violations in fixed SFC.
 * Release 2 - Detecting the VNFs' resource overload and SLO violations in dynamic SFC.
-(TBD)
+(TBA)

 Note that
 * The OpenStack testbed is implemented by [NI Project](https://github.com/dpnm-ni)